getsolus/packages/common/README.md

 Bluntly put, it is far easier to grant access to active community members than those unknown to the project.

+Finally, note that the management reserve the right to revoke access at any time, in order to preserve project safety and integrity.

 evobuild/setup
 -------------